Welcome to the Humboldt, CA Branch of AAUW!

 10:00 a.m.
 Brunch

-10:30 Speaker
+10:30 a.m.
+Speaker

 Honoring our Re-entry Scholarship winners